asyncapi/website/pages/docs/concepts/asyncapi-document/add-server.md

   C -->|references| D
 ```

-For more information, refer [introduction to servers](/docs/server.md)
+For more information, refer to the [introduction to servers](/docs/server.md) document.

 ## Define servers